MoralisWeb3/unity-web3-game-kit/README.md

-# `ethereum-unity3d-boilerplate`
+# `ethereum-unity-boilerplate`

-> Unity3d components and hooks for fast building games without running your own backend
+> Unity components and hooks for fast building of web3 games.
+With this SDK you can build web3 games for mobile, desktop, Xbox, Playstation and other platforms.
+This boilerplate allows you to authenticate users using crypto wallets on any platform.

 This boilerplate is built on moralis-dotnet-sdk and [Moralis](https://moralis.io?utm_source=github&utm_medium=readme&utm_campaign=ethereum-boilerplate).
 Also has its own context provider for quick access to `chainId` or `ethAddress`